-Middlesex University is committed to the maintenance of the highest standards of integrity and ethics in its research.
+Middlesex University is committed to the maintenance of the highest standards of research integrity and ethical practice in its research.
 We were an early adopter of the Concordat to Support Research Integrity and we adhere to the principles and practices set out in that document.

 We expect that all staff and students engaged in research conduct their activities in line with the UUK Concordat, including any visitors who make use of, or are supported by, the University and/or its facilities.